theanoli/specpaxos/README.md

 You can then start a replica with `./bench/replica -c <path to config file> -i <replica number> -m <mode>`, where `mode` is either:
   - `spec` for Speculative Paxos
   - `vr` for Viewstamped Replication
+  - `vrw` for Viewstamped Replication with witnesses
   - `fastpaxos` for Fast Paxos
   - `unreplicated` for no replication (uses only the first replica)

+If the mode is VRW, then odd-numbered replicas will be treated as witnesses.

-The `vr` mode also accepts a `-b` option to specify the maximum batch size.
+The `vr*` modes also accepts a `-b` option to specify the maximum batch size.

 To run a single client, use `./bench/replica -c <path to config file>